Elfsong/ICLR_response/Reviewer_2.md

 # Reviewer 2
 Thank you for your valuable review and constructive suggestions!
-We will carefully incorporate them in the final revision paper.

 **Q1:** *Given longer enough context, the autoregressive model will ignore the effects of the latent variables, especially with powerful enough decoders.
 I see you use the cyclic annealing in Bert+GPT2 experiment to address this issue.
 However, I want to know more results and evaluation for more powerful models such as LLaMA-2.*

 **Q2:** *Do you consider using learnable prior in the training rather than in a two-step manner?*

 **Q3:** *Latent space EBM.*
+We thank you for pointing out several important references that were missing in the original submission.
+We will carefully incorporate them in the final revision paper.

 **Q4:** *For the ODE sampler, how does the ODE solver compare performance-wise to using Equ.11 directly for Langevin sampling (without noise)?
 Could you distinguish between your Runge-Kutta method and Langevin sampling in implementation?*